ucd-plse/eesi-llm/ErrorSpecifications/README.md

 cd77a397                                 httpd-reg2mem.bc                                                            16          42           16           0           1           27          0           183          285         0.00
 ```

-Note: The above results are non-deterministic, as the above command will
+Note: The above results are deterministic from the static analysis only, as the above command will
 cut-off any error specifications learned via LLM-assisted analysis.
 The remainder
-of the `List` commands will result in non-deterministic numbers.
+of the `List` commands will result in non-deterministic numbers as these results
+will incorporate error specifications learned via LLM.

 If you run the interleaved analysis, you can view your results by supplying the correct
 `--db-name` (e.g., `gpt-4_1-mini-2025-04-14_eesi_llm`) and changing the `--confidence-threshold` value